ATEX Regulation & Requirements

 ATEX = »ATmosphere Explosive«

-The directive (94/9/EC) also covers safety, monitoring and control devices intended for use outside the potentially explosive atmospheres but which are nevertheless required or useful for the safe operation of devices or safety systems in terms of explosion hazards.
+Directive 2014/34/UE also applies to safety, monitoring, and control devices intended to be used outside potentially explosive atmospheres, but which are nevertheless necessary or useful for the safe functioning of equipment or protection systems in relation to explosion hazards.

 Frequently used terms: